 SAMHSA’s GAINS Center for Behavioral Health and Justice Transformation, operated by Policy Research Associates, Inc., is continuing to provide direct training and technical assistance to jurisdictions across the nation to better support people with behavioral health needs who are involved in the criminal justice system.
-The GAINS Center is currently soliciting applications from jurisdictions interested in collaborating with subject-matter experts through Criminal Justice Learning Collaboratives (LCs) designed to explore three topics:
+The GAINS Center solicited applications from jurisdictions interested in collaborating with subject-matter experts through Criminal Justice Learning Collaboratives (LCs) designed to explore three topics:

 - Integrating Civilian-Led, Co-response, and Specialized Police Response Models

 - Equity and Inclusion in Drug Treatment Courts

 For updates on future opportunities, join the GAINS Center mailing list.

 The Learning Collaborative model brings together local jurisdiction teams to create coordinated local strategic plans and implementation strategies for the focus topic.
 Selected teams for each LC will work intensively to determine optimal ways to implement best practices and define success indicators for their respective LC.
 Each topic-specific LC will engage subject-matter experts to work with jurisdiction teams during the implementation process and facilitate peer-to-peer sharing.
 Through a virtual platform, selected teams will work together to learn and complete their implementation work while at the same time having the opportunity to share with other jurisdictions and receive an array of technical assistance from subject-matter experts across the country.

 The Learning Collaboratives are designed to achieve four key objectives:

 - Enhance collective knowledge of key issues and familiarity with the topic

 - Understand promising, best, and evidence-based practices to address the topic and related issues